 While the Sunday Angelus takes place at 12 pm, the Wednesday Papal Audience starts in the morning at 10:30 am.

 If you’re trying to beat the heat, you may want to consider applying for a ticket to see one of these audiences instead of the Angelus.
 During the summer, this event is usually held outside in St. Peter’s Square.

 For more details, make sure to read our post about things to do at St. Peter’s Basilica.

 This section will focus on activities that families may want to consider while visiting Rome in July.
-For even more ideas, make sure to look at our other sections to learn about attractions like Villa Borghese, Festival Trastevere Rione del Cinema and Estate Romana.
+For even more ideas, make sure to look at our other sections to learn about attractions like Villa Borghese, the Trevi Fountain, or the Circos Maximo Experience.